srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 1. Notice there are no longer any events being received by the **Azure IoT Hub**.

+1. Switch to the Visual Studio Code window.

-1. Go look at the **Terminal** where the **ChildIoTDevice** simulated device application is running, and notice that it's still sending device telemetry to the **IoTEdgeGateway**.
+1. Open the **Terminal** where the **ChildIoTDevice** simulated device application is running, and notice that it's still sending device telemetry to the **IoTEdgeGateway**.

-1. At this point the **IoTEdgeGateway** is disconnected from the Azure IoT Hub.
-It will continue to authenticate connections by the **ChildIoTDevice**, and receiving device telemetry from child device(s).
+    At this point the **IoTEdgeGateway** is disconnected from the Azure IoT Hub.
+It will continue to authenticate connections by the **ChildIoTDevice**, and receive device telemetry from child device(s).
 During this time, the IoT Edge Gateway will be storing the event telemetry from the child devices on the IoT Edge Gateway device storage as configured.

+1. Switch to you **Azure portal** window.

-1. In the **Azure portal**, navigate back to the **Network security group** blade for the **IoTEdgeGateway**, and click on **Outbound security rules** under the **Settings** section.
+1. Navigate back to the **Network security group** blade for the **IoTEdgeGateway**.

+1. On the left side navigation menu, under **Settings**, click **Outbound security rules**.

-1. On the **Outbound security rules** pane, click on the **DenyAll** rule at the top of the list.
+1. On the **Outbound security rules** pane, click **DenyAll**.

-1. On the **DenyAll** rule pane, click the **Delete** button to remove this deny rule from the NSG.
+1. On the **DenyAll** pane, to remove this deny rule from the NSG, click **Delete**.

 1. On the **Delete security rule** prompt, click **Yes**.

-1. Once the **IoTEdgeGateway** IoT Edge Transparent Gateway is able to resume connectivity with Azure IoT Hub, it will sync the event telemetry from all connected child devices.
+    Once the **IoTEdgeGateway** IoT Edge Transparent Gateway is able to resume connectivity with Azure IoT Hub, it will sync the event telemetry from all connected child devices.
 This includes the saved telemetry that couldn't be sent while disconnected, and all telemetry still being sent to the gateway.

     > **Note**:  The IoT Edge Gateway device will take a couple minutes to reconnect to Azure IoT Hub and resume sending telemetry.
 After waiting a couple minutes, you will see events showing up in the `az iot hub monitor-events` command output again.